The Inca Trail & Machu Picchu

 Life on the trail

-The Inca Trail doesn’t have any permanent facilities, but never fear – we travel well prepared.
+The Inca Trail has no permanent facilities, but never fear – we travel well prepared.
 You’ll sleep in modern two-person dome tents on foam sleeping mats, set up by our friendly porters who will also carry your heavier packs.
-Hot meals will be cooked by our chefs each night to load you up with carbohydrates for the next day’s walking.
+Our chefs will cook hot meals each night to load you up with carbohydrates for the next day.
 You’ll also get a bowl of warm water each day to wash with.
 Check out the gallery below for a preview of what life on the trail looks like.

 Not the hiking type?